bytefair/scentric/readme.md

 * Switched all CSS to Compass format for easier management.
 Files are located in `sass/` and are compiled from `style.scss` to `style.css` in the root directory.
 I still use Normalize rather than Compass reset but that may change before 1.0.

+__v0.9__

+* Merging of features from mens-tk, another WP framework I was working on.
+I am now merging these themes.
+* Readded small-menu.js and removed rainbow.js

 ## Features from the original _s theme:

 * A just right amount of lean, well-commented, modern, HTML5 templates.